-On top of the free data traffic package, it is possible to configure additional data traffic for your virtual server.
-For details about the price, please visit the LeaseWeb website.
+On top of the free data traffic package, it is possible to configure additional data traffic for your virtual server during the checkout process.

 Virtual servers get 1 public IPv4 address.
 You cannot obtain additional IPv4 addresses for Virtual Servers.
 For more information, refer to the article on IP addresses.
 It is possible to request for IPv6 addresses for free, we assign a /112.
 For information about obtaining IPv6 addresses for your virtual server, refer to the article on IPv6.

 Leaseweb offers Premium network for your virtual servers.
 Premium network offers full redundancy on all routers, and uses multiple quality Tier1 transit providers, as well as private and public peering.
 For more information on the network types and the network type availability matrix, refer to the article on network types.

 To keep your server connected 24/7, Leaseweb's Basic Service Level Agreement is provided at no additional charge.
 For additional support, there are multiple levels of SLAs.
 For further information, refer to the article on Service Level Agreement (SLA).

 You can upgrade your virtual server pack from the Leaseweb Customer Portal.

 If you need to downgrade a virtual server, please cancel it and order a new one with the desired specifications.

 An order placed through the website is first verified by us over phone.
 This is a one-time verification process applicable only for your first order.
 Once verified, the order will be delivered, fully automated, within 24 hours.